-The second iteration of this prestigious prize will take place during the 2021 World Cancer Leaders' Summit, with the Awards ceremony held at the Gala dinner on Monday 25th October at the JFK Presidential Library and Museum.
+The second iteration of this prestigious prize took place live virtually during the 2021 World Cancer Leaders' Summit, with the Awards ceremony happening through the WCLS digital platform.

-UICC, its Board members and the rest of the judging panel are looking forward to receiving new high profile nominations and celebrate outstanding individuals contributing to cancer care and control.
+UICC, its Board members and the rest of the judging panel are grateful for the high profile nominations received to celebrate outstanding individuals contributing to cancer care and control.

-In 2021, there are two Awards categories: the policy-makers category and the civil society category.
+In 2021, there were two Awards categories: the policy-makers category and the civil society category.

 The nominees in the policy-maker category must currently work in government, be responsible for setting a country’s policies impacting national cancer control, whether directly or indirectly.

 The nominees in the civil society category must currently work in the broader global health and/or cancer community, whether in international organisations, academia, businesses or non-profits.

 The focus of both awards was aligned with the Summit's theme: Driving innovation to advance cancer control equitably.